 Leases connect your tenants to the units they rent and record their charges, payments, and deposits.
 To keep things simple, DoorLoop allows you to create a lease and add a tenant at the same time.

-Step 1 - Setting Lease Terms
+Step 1 - Overview

 Navigate to Leasing and choose either Leases or Draft Leases.
 You can also create new leases from the Leases tabs of your properties and units.

-Click on the + New Lease button.
+Click on the + New Lease button at the upper right of the display.

 Fixed Term leases: enter start and end dates for the lease using either the calendar icon or typing in a date in MMDDYYYY format.
 Note that if you enter a start date, an end date for one year later will auto-populate.
 Change this end date if necessary.